50% reduction in tunnel downtime through

 This integration ensures incident synchronization and traceability, facilitating the subsequent planning of repairs.

 After conducting a feasibility study and initial planning, we proceeded with the conceptualization of each screen.
-These wireframes were later replicated in VR, allowing us to perform a small usability study and review develop problems.
+These wireframes were later replicated in VR, allowing us to perform a small viability study and review development problems.

 Following user testing with internal company staff, we identified that the primary issue faced was the physical limitations of real-world inspections.